ashleybhandari/team-friendship/README.md

 - "Discover" (`DisplayWithHousingView`, `DisplayWithoutHousingView`), "Matches," and "Settings" views can be injected into `SignedInContainer`.
 - "Sign in" and "Create account" (`CredentialsView`, `ProfileView`, `HousingSituationView`, `NeedHousingView`, `HaveHousingView`) views can be injected into `CreateAccountContainer`.

-The publisher-subscriber pattern was used for communication between views.
+The publisher-subscriber pattern is used for communication between views.
 The class for this pattern was implemented by Prof. Tim Richards, found in `src\client\scripts\Events.js`.

+**Navigation in the navbar and footer works, but the links are blocked on the Discover page due to how Discover was implemented.
+This could not be fixed due to time constraints.
+Functionality can be observed by navigating to Settings via the footer first (which isn't blocked).**

 ## Setup Instructions
 Clone the project